JulianDekker/PMalleleFinder/README.md

 * `--vcf=vcffile.vcf` **required**
 This option requires a .vcf.gz file.
 A .vcf.tbi file is also required to be present in the same location to extract variation.
 * `--popfile=populationfile` **required**
-This option requires a tab seperated population file in the format of `Sample  Pop Superpop`
+This option requires a tab seperated population file in the format of `sample  pop super_pop`
 * `--ref=reference.fasta` **required**
 This option requires the reference genome fasta.
 It is also required to have a index fasta file in the form of a .fai file present in the same folder.
 * `--filter=filterfile`